 Cabinet – Free | Pottery Barn Rug – $200

-Many other staffers had mommy and daddy paying their way.
+Many other hill staffers had mommy and daddy paying their way.
 Their own salary only went toward clothes and eating out.
 My salary was what I actually had to live on.
 No mom or dad handing me cash and I quickly learned how to furnish my space on very little.
 When I moved to DC everything I owned fit into my little sedan.
-That was all I had to my name!
+That was all I had to my name and $800.
+That was is it…it was sink or swim and I had to move quickly.

 Thankfully I knew how to put designing on a budget into practice and quite frankly I find it fun.
-There is something about the thrill of the hunt, finding a great buy, and being able to furnish your home with vintage or designer items in a unique way.
+If you’ve learned anything about me it’s that I didn’t grow up with much and I am thankful for that.
+There is something about the thrill of the hunt, finding a great buy, and being able to furnish your home with vintage or designer items in a unique way that you can afford.

 Interested in finding great pieces in this hot shopping domain for yourself?
 Here are my top tips for getting a great deal, finding quality items, and more.